cbLife98/tflite_yolo/README.md

 YOLO n SSD ON FLUTTER APP

-A flutter application which lets you do object dtection on an image of your choice.
+A flutter application which lets you do object detection on an image of your choice.